Painting A Brick House the Right Way

 Having your house painted is not merely an aesthetic choice!
-Painting brick houses can be transformative, turning a 1980s bungalow into a 2020s home, completely reinventing the appearance and style of the space you live.
+Painting brick houses can be transformative, turning a 1980s bungalow into a 2020s home, completely reinventing the appearance and appeal.

 Exterior house paint adds vibrance and brightness to your home, not to mention providing a cleaner, more manicured look.
 A fresh coat of paint can slash years off your home, increasing property value and boosting the overall appeal.

-But if you are considering running to a local hardware store and grabbing the first paint can, you see and then slap it on… Well, after understanding the process, you may want to hire an exterior painter instead.
+But if you are considering running to a local hardware store and grabbing the first paint can you see and then slapping it on… you may want to learn the process from a professional exterior painter instead.

-Painted brick homes’ durability is not merely predicated on choosing proper paint – it also means applying it correctly!
-Unpainted Brick for all intents and purposes is maintenance-free.
+Painted brick homes’ durability is not merely predicated on choosing the proper paint – it also means applying it correctly!
+Unpainted Brick, for all intents and purposes, is maintenance-free.
 Therefore, accurate brick painting is vital to prevent unnecessary and premature repaints, which is both costly and avoidable.

 Painting brick is a timeless tradition, dating back to the 1870s.
 Back then, almost all brick homes in the US required painting.
 Originally, bricks were formed by hand, with clay, sand, and water pressed into molds.
 The molded mixture was then dried and fired, forming the Brick, which was much more porous and weaker than the Brick we have today.
 Painted exterior brick from these early periods acted as a protective coating against snow, ice, wind, and rain.

 Step 1: Pressure Washing Brick Homes

-The force of pressure washers varies and are rated in PSI (pounds per square inch).
+The force of pressure washers varies and is rated in PSI (pounds per square inch).
 Typically, when pressure washing unpainted Brick, it’s recommended to use a minimum machine rating of 2,500 to 3,000 psi.